bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 It's on the previous transaction output.
 And then you cannot do effective fee bumping in a child pays for parent transaction.
 Because you'd...
-So this is an issue that we have of kind of quote-unquote stuck payments that you received.
+So this is an issue that we have of kind of quote-unquote stock payments that you received.
 And maybe something like that might be helpful.
 And so you can query the amount of that input and then do better fee bumping.